 Our marriages on earth model the relationship between Christ and His bride, the church (Ephesians 5:31-33), a melding that the Apostle Paul calls "a profound mystery."
 This Godinitiated oneness, as detailed in Genesis, is clearly recognized and affirmed by Jesus in terms of the marital union of husband and wife (Matt 19:4-6).
 Any sexual intimacy outside of such marriage violates God's design for marriage, and is thus to be understood as one of the disruptive consequences of the fall (Romans 1:18-32).
 Thus, God's design for marriage and sexuality is the foundational reason for viewing acts of sexual intimacy between a man and a woman outside of marriage, and any act of sexual intimacy between two persons of the same sex, as unbiblical and illegitimate moral options for the confessing Christian.
 Sexual relations of any kind outside the confines of marriage between one man and one woman are inconsistent with the teaching of Scripture, as understood and affirmed by Christian churches throughout history.
-On the other hand, chastity in the form of sexual purity for the unmarried person and chastity in the form of sexual faithfulness in marriage are blessed and affirmed.
-Therefore, as part of living out a consistent, Biblical life, one dedicated to the pursuit of Christ-likeness, all members of the University are expected to avoid sexual intimacy outside of heterosexual marriage and to never encourage or promote the same in others.
+On the other hand, chastity in the form of sexual purity for the unmarried person and chastity in the form of sexual purity for the pursuit of Christ-likeness, all members of the University are expected to avoid sexual intimacy outside of heterosexual marriage and to never encourage or promote the same in others.
 Indeed, whatever one's personal inclinations or proclivities, our identity and personhood in Christ is the same: sexual purity manifest among the married as complete faithfulness and by those who are unmarried by living a chaste life (1 Thessalonians 4:3-8).